Nerja

-Under Muslim rule, its name was Narixa, which means "abundant source" and is the origin of the current name.
+Under Islamic rule, its name was Narixa, which means "abundant source", and is the origin of the current name.

 History

 Nerja has a long history, evidenced by the primitive paintings found in its famous Nerja caves, discovered in 1959.
 These caves are now believed to be just one entrance to a linked series of sinkholes stretching many miles into the mountains between Nerja and Granada, and which may yet prove to be one of the most extensive unexplored systems in Europe.
 Visitors to the caves will be able to view the remains of one of the ancient inhabitants of Nerja.